benjojo/gophervista/blog/blog.md

 ![my blog on gopher](tty-my-blog.gif)

 You can now find my blog on gopher at `gopher.blog.benjojo.co.uk`.

+# Code, Links etc

-You can find all of the code for this project over at: https://github.com/benjojo/gophervista
+You can find the (hopefully) working search engine at: http://gophervista.benjojo.co.uk and the code is over at https://github.com/benjojo/gophervista